 Overview

-In June 2016, AGIG completed the Ashburton Onslow Gas Pipeline (AOGP) for the foundation shipper Horizon Power, funded by Chevron Australia.
-The AOGP connects the Dampier Bunbury Pipeline (DBP) via our Ashburton West gas hub to the new gas fired Onslow power station.
-The pipeline comprises a refurbished 87km, 6-inch lateral connecting to a new 24km, 4-inch pipeline, 100% owned and operated by AGIG.
+In June 2016, AGIG successfully completed the Ashburton Onslow Gas Pipeline (AOGP) for Horizon Power, the foundation shipper, with funding from Chevron Australia.
+The AOGP links the Dampier Bunbury Natural Gas Pipeline (DBNGP) through our Ashburton West gas hub to the new gas-fired Onslow power station.
+The project includes an 87km, 6-inch refurbished lateral pipeline connected to a newly constructed 24km, 4-inch pipeline, both of which are fully owned and operated by AGIG.

 Detailed engineering and design